Medals of Squadron Leader Donald Ernest Gray

 He then went to no. 111 Operational Training Unit – OTU- Nassau (Bahamas) /Lossiemouth (Liberators again) from February 1944 – June 1946 training other WOP/AGs, and flew on Short Sunderland flying boats like the one now in London from February 1947 with the Far-East based No. 88 Sqn from July 1947 – On 1 September 1946, No. 1430 Flight at RAF Kai Tak, Hong Kong had been re-designated No. 88 Squadron for transport duties with six Short Sunderland flying boats.

 Courier services between bases in the Far East were operated until No.88 Squadron was re-designated a general reconnaissance unit.
 On 17 May 1949, Donald Grey flew on one of three Sunderland aircraft sent to Shanghai to evacuate British civilians trapped in the city from the advancing communist forces.
-According to "Flight" of 2 June 1949, 95 civilians were evacuated.
+According to Flight 2 of 1995, 95 civilians were evacuated.
 The Melbourne Argus reported:

 “Strange and pathetic scenes marked the evacuation.
 Tears flowed as several Sikhs whom the British brought to Shanghai years ago for police duties in the old International Settlement were parted from their Chinese wives and children who could not obtain exit permits.